Why domain buyers should do simple math before making a domain name offer.

 That said, I want to share with you how I price domain names in hopes that should you buy a domain of mine, or anywhere and anyone else, then you’ll approach the domain inquiry with serious numbers and with a reasonable offer.

 Do the math on what it cost you to start and sustain a business

 Let me just say that a one-time fee you pay for a domain is not even a drop in the bucket or budget for all the costs you’ll incur to start and sustain your business.

-Most business owners seeking to claim ownership to a prized .com domain throw logic out the window.
-Buying such a domain becomes a dumpster dive or thrift shopping event where the expectation is that everything be of the highest quality and material, but at bargain-basement pricing.
+Most business owners seeking to claim ownership of a prized .com domain throw logic out the window.
+Buying such a domain becomes a dumpster dive or thrift shopping event where the expectation is that everything is of the highest quality and material but at bargain-basement pricing.

 One of the first things I always do with business owners in search of purchasing a domain I own is to get them to do the math behind what it costs them on an annual basis to operate their business.

 Why domain buyers should jump at the opportunity to purchase a 4 or 5-figure domain name.

 For example, we don’t have to do much math beyond what it costs to lease a building for a business as opposed to paying a one-time fee of a small portion of the business lease to own a larger share of your market.

-See, a typical brick and mortar business will lease a business space and without batting one eye to pay $,$$$ per month easily.
-And this brick and mortar location is typically limited in terms of foot traffic and pales in comparison to the global traffic that a domain name can provide their business 24/7/365.
+See, a typical brick-and-mortar business will lease a business space and without batting one eye pay $,$$$ per month easily.
+And this brick-and-mortar location is typically limited in terms of foot traffic and pales in comparison to the global traffic that a domain name can provide their business 24/7/365.

 Yet business owners are quick to complain about paying a one-time fee of $$,$$$ to own more share of a market than their brick-and-mortar could ever bring them in one or more lifetimes.